 I’ve put you in pole position to enjoy the best restaurants in Gastown but maybe you disagree.
 Maybe I’ve swung and missed and you’re irate as all hell… so tell me!

-Any comment, question, or even challenge regarding Vancouver and your upcoming holiday will be answered ASAP in the comment sections below.
+Any comment, question, or even challenge regarding Vancouver Gastown restaurants or your upcoming holiday will be answered ASAP in the comments section.